-Our aim is to provide a focus for the university’s research on learning and innovation.
-We connect researchers who are carrying out fundamental and application-oriented research on learning – on learning processes, learning outcomes and all the factors that influence learning, ranging in scale from ‘neurons to neighbourhoods’.
-We also connect learning researchers to educational innovators – those working within the university and in the external communities that the university serves.
-And we connect researchers at the University of Sydney with the leading learning researchers and centres around the globe, for intellectual exchange and for understanding better the cultural dimensions of learning.
+We also connect learning researchers to educational innovators – within the University and in the external communities - and with leading learning centres around the globe, for intellectual exchange and for understanding better the cultural dimensions of learning.

-We see innovation itself as a phenomenon needing much better research.
-Among other things, we study how people learn to be more innovative, how they learn to create more innovative cultures and spaces, and how learning and innovation become interwoven.
+We see innovation as a phenomenon needing greater research.
+We study how people learn to be more innovative, how they learn to create more innovative cultures and spaces, and how learning and innovation become interwoven.
 Educational activity is often an integral part of broader programs – for example, in community health or workplace safety initiatives.
 We use examples of such complex interventions as sites for some of our collaborative, interdisciplinary research.